 A medicine or an exercise ball refers to a weighted ball that is used for weight and strength training.
 These balls come in different weight classes normally ranging from 1 kg to 11 kg.

 They consist of a long bar that has weights attached to it on both ends.
-The bar can be of different diameters ranging from 50 millimeters to 25 millimeters.
+The bar can be of different diameters ranging from 50 millimetres to 25 millimetres.
 To help weightlifters to have a better grip, the bar is also engraved in a unique pattern.

 This weight training equipment is operated with only one hand.
 It consists of a small bar that has weights attached at both ends.
 There are two primary types of dumbbells and they include: